JonMurphy/RPZ_add-on/README.md

 The Response Policy Zone (RPZ) is a mechanism that enables the definition of local policies in a standardized manner and facilitates the loading of policies from external sources. [^1]

-The base functionality of RPZ blocking DNS is similar to piHole but without the pretty graphics (there are no plans to add the pretty graphics).
+The base functionality of RPZ blocking DNS is similar to Pi-hole but without the pretty graphics (there are no plans to add the pretty graphics).

 Domains blocked by RPZ are not **DROP**ped or **REJECT**ed like when using a Firewall Rule.
 RPZ only blocks the domain name lookup.
 If a user decides to enter an IP address to get to their favorite site, RPZ will not stop it from happening.
-If this is needed I suggest using [IP Address Blocklists](https://www.ipfire.org/docs/configuration/firewall/ipblocklist).
+If this is needed, I suggest using [IP Address Blocklists](https://www.ipfire.org/docs/configuration/firewall/ipblocklist).

 ## Installation
 The RPZ add-on (test version) is installed manually.
-To install enter these commands:
+To install, enter these commands:

 ```bash
 # 1 - go to this directory: